 Learn Python Programming with Hands-on Training at Noble Desktop

-Noble Desktop offers numerous options for those looking to learn Python programming, both in-person and live online over teleconferencing applications like Zoom.
-They also provide a host of free resources online, including tutorials, seminars, and blog posts.
+Noble Desktop offers numerous options for those looking to learn Python programming, both in-person and live online via teleconferencing platforms like Zoom.
+Noble Desktop also provides a variety of free online resources, including tutorials, seminars, and blog posts.

 Those interested in Python for development should consider one of the following options:

-• Python Programming Bootcamp - The Python Programming Bootcamp features multiple days worth of hands-on intensive training.
-Participants new to Python learn the fundamentals of object-oriented programming and will create a portfolio of projects and code samples.
-There is no prerequisite for this bootcamp but students can save by taking this course as part of Noble’s Python Developer Certificate, FinTech Bootcamp, or Data Science Certificate.
+- Python Programming Bootcamp—The Python Programming Bootcamp features multiple days' worth of hands-on intensive training.
+Participants who are new to Python learn the fundamentals of object-oriented programming and will create a portfolio of projects and code samples.
+This bootcamp has no prerequisites, and students can save by enrolling through Noble’s Python Developer Certificate, FinTech Bootcamp, or Data Science Certificate.

-• Python Developer Certificate - Noble Desktop’s Python Developer Certificate program is their flagship offering for Python programming on the server side.
+Python Developer Certificate—Noble Desktop’s Python Developer Certificate program is their flagship offering for Python programming on the server-side.
 It combines the Python Programming Bootcamp with an advanced Python Web Development with Django course.
-The course has one prerequisite: attendees should feel comfortable with HTML/CSS, at the level offered in Noble’s Web Development with HTML & CSS class.
-Covered skills include:
+The course has one prerequisite: attendees should feel comfortable with HTML and CSS, at the level offered in Noble’s Web Development with HTML & CSS class.
+Skills covered include:

-Additional programs that may be of interest to Python developers include:
+Other programs that may interest Python developers include:

 Those interested in Python for data science can get their training through multiple Noble Desktop programs, including: